tsundoku/tsundoku.github.io/README.md

 Q - *what stack are you using right now?*
 A - for the system it's C# and WCF on the back-end, with ASP.NET, WebAPI, and Angular on the front-end
 A - I write new tools in C# and WPF
-A - I used the write tools in Python, there's still a couple of those that we use every day
+A - I used to write the tools in Python, there's still a couple of Python apps that we use every day

 Q - *what do you do in the other 20 something hours?*
 A - networks, systems, security, design, copywriting